⏱Last Updated on by

 Planning is crucial if you want to make a change.

-In January 2014 the Money Charity released statistics showing that the average personal debt at the end of 2013, excluding mortgages, was around £6,000.
+According to the Money Charity released statistics showing that the average personal debt is nearing to £8,000, excluding mortgages.
 So, if you’re currently in debt, then you’re not alone.
 However, you don’t have to remain in a situation like this if you don’t want to, as getting debt free is easier than you might think.
-If you’re looking to 2015 and thinking that’s the year that you want to reduce debts or clear them altogether, then all you need to get started is a good plan.
+If you’re looking to the future and thinking that’s the year that you want to reduce debts or clear them altogether, then all you need to get started is a good plan.

 1. How much do you owe?